rerorero/kafka-connect-jsonpath-accessor/README.md

 # kafka-connect-jsonpath-accessor

 A library enables to access Kafka connect data with Json Path expression.
 You can access Kafka connect data using expressions such as JSON Path `$.name`.

-This library is intended to help data manipulation in Kafka connect or SMT application.
+This library is intended to help data manipulation in Kafka connect and SMT application.
 The currently supported connect data types are `org.apache.kafka.connect.data.Struct` and `Map<String, Object>`.

 ## Getting started

 Select latest version from [the maven repository](https://mvnrepository.com/artifact/io.github.rerorero/kafka-connect-jsonpath-accessor).

 ## Usage

 Example Code

 ```java
 HashMap<String, Object> data = new HashMap<>();
 data.put("users", Arrays.asList(